-In an attempt at getting measurements through when the installation provides insufficient connectivity between the sensor and the Cloud Connector, the sensor will thus trade off energy use for increased range.
+In an attempt at getting measurements through when the installation provides insufficient connectivity between the sensor and the Cloud Connector, the sensor will thus trade off energy use for an increased range.
 If sensors often fall back to Boost mode, this is an indication that the installation should be modified.
 Better placement of and possibly additional Cloud Connectors should be considered.
 A sensor constantly staying in boost mode will have its life expectancy reduced to around a fifth.

 Number of Cloud Connectors required

-While planning an installation a conservative estimate is that a Cloud Connector will cover 200 square meters, similar to a high end WiFi base station.
+While planning an installation a conservative estimate is that a Cloud Connector will cover 200 square meters, similar to a high-end WiFi base station.
 In some environments, such as tall spacious rooms, much larger areas can be covered by a single Cloud Connector.

 The ideal way to decide on the number of required Cloud Connectors is thus to perform a trial installation in a representative installation environment and use the initial trial to extrapolate numbers for a complete installation.